NVIDIA-METROPOLIS/example-helm-charts/README.md

 Helm chart is a method to compose, package and deliver all the Kubernetes manifest components of your application as a single unit for final deployment on a Kubernetes cluster.

-More details on Helm charts can be found at: https://helm.sh/
+More details on Helm charts can be found at https://helm.sh/

 Helm chart is the mechanism of deployment on an NVIDIA<small><sup>&reg;</sup></small> environment.